 The community comparison sample was identified using the Secure Anonymised Information Linkage (SAIL) databank.
 SAIL collects routine healthcare data (including primary care diagnostic codes and prescriptions, with linked hospital and mortality data) from participating practices in Wales, UK (covering approximately 70% of the population).
 SAIL participants are representative of the wider population in terms of age, sex and socioeconomic status.
 We identified participants with a previous diagnostic code for hypertension in primary care who were prescribed a RAAS drug for the first time.
 We excluded participants who registered with a SAIL practice less than 1 year before starting the RAAS drug.
-We also excluded people with any coded myocardial infarction or stroke occurring in the 12 months prior to initiation (as these people were unlikely to be receiving the RAAS drug solely to treat hypertension, and are likely to have higher rates of hospitalisation and death).
+We also excluded people with any coded myocardial infarction or stroke occurring in the 12 months prior to initiation (as these people were unlikely to be receiving the RAAS drug solely to treat hypertension, so are likely to have higher rates of hospitalisation and death).
 Figure 2 summarises participant selection and exclusions.
 As a sensitivity analysis, we also excluded all participants with a previous code for diabetes mellitus or heart failure.

 Figure 2: Inclusion and analysis of SAIL participants for community comparison